How to Get Rid of Spiders

 Q. What attracts spiders to your bed?

-Q: Does killing a spider attract other spiders?
+Q. Does killing a spider attract other spiders?

-A dead spider doesn’t inherently attract other spiders, though the occasional arachnid may be drawn to the carcass as food, or snack on other bugs that show up to feast on the dead spider.
+A dead spider doesn’t attract other spiders, though the occasional arachnid may be drawn to the carcass as food, or snack on other bugs that show up to feast on the dead spider.